 About the CGA

 Since 1982, the California Geographic Alliance (CGA) has worked to advocate for and support high quality geography education.
 The CGA was the first of what evolved into a national Network of Alliances for Geographic Education, a group of educators united to support geographic literacy.
-Since the dissolution of that national network
+Since the dissolution of that national network, the CGA’s work has been supported through a valued partnership with the California Global Education Project and by grants and contracts obtained by the CGA.

 The California Geographic Alliance (CGA) is dedicated to supporting and improving geographic education and literacy in California through:

-The CGA partners with the California Subject Matter Projects, National Geographic Education Foundation (NGEF), and numerous state-level initiatives designed to support and enrich K-12 education.
+The CGA partners with the California Subject Matter Projects, California Environmental Literacy Initiative, and numerous state and local initiatives designed to support and enrich K-12 education.

 CGA at SDSU

-On July 31, 2013 NGEF Deputy Director Bob Dulli presented San Diego State University President Elliot Hirshman with an official letter announcing the start of the SDSU Geography Department’s tenure as host institution for the CGA.
+July 31, 2013 marked the start of the SDSU Geography Department’s tenure as host institution for the CGA.
 The connection between SDSU Geography and the CGA continues the proud history of the alliance movement and creates a platform from which geography education in California can reach new heights.

 SDSU’s team appreciates that previous CGA leaders – reaching all the way back to Kit Salter – have paved the way for a bright future.
 The SDSU team also recognizes that the strength of the organization comes from its members, the educators and advocates that work on the front lines of education to keep geography education a dynamic and central piece of K-12 teaching and learning.
 SDSU geographers are proud to have the opportunity to support and enrich these efforts and look forward to meeting and working alongside members of the CGA family.

-National Geographic discontinued funding for the Network of Alliances for Geographic Education at the end of 2018, but continues to be active in promoting geography.
-The CGA continues to collaborate with National Geographic Society and uses a broad range of grant funding and partnerships to enhance geography instruction in K-12 schools throughout the state.
+National Geographic discontinued funding for the Network of Alliances for Geographic Education at the end of 2018, but the CGA continues to use a broad range of grant funding and partnerships to enhance geography instruction in K-12 schools throughout the state.
 The California Global Education Project has been a key partner and supporter for the CGA.
 Projects with the American Association of Geographers and National Center for Research in Geography Education create valuable collaboration opportunities at the national and global scales, as does involvement in the National Council for Geographic Education.

-The team from SDSU is composed of Director Tom Herman, Alliance Coordinator Kate Swanson, Geospatial Technology Coordinator Ming-Hsiang Tsou, Assistant Coordinator Stuart Aitken, and graduate students who contribute to specific projects and events.
+The team from SDSU is composed of Director Tom Herman, Geospatial Technology Coordinator Ming-Hsiang Tsou, Assistant Coordinator Stuart Aitken, and graduate students who contribute to specific projects and events.

 CGA team at SDSU